BetterDiscord/docs/docs/users/getting-started/troubleshooting.md

 <summary>Installer is all black</summary>

 Try one of the following:
- - Right click the installer and select run as Administrator.
+ - Right-click the installer and select run as Administrator.
  - Open the command prompt by pressing `win`+`r` type `cmd` and press enter.
 Then type `ipconfig /flushdns` and press enter in the window that appears.
  - Disable your anti-virus temporarily.